-47 See the same video footage cited above, for an excellent example of this: footage of the complex assault on Pesh positions near Kirkuk "Raiding the Barracks of the Peshmerga #2 - Wilayat Kirkuk," Jihadology, April 11, 2015, and video of the raid on a Zerevani outpost in Kisik area, "Storming the Barracks of the Peshmerga in the Area of Shandukhah - Wilayat al-Jazirah," Jihadology, April 5, 2015.
+47 See the same video footage cited above, for an excel-

+Pesh positions near Kirkuk "Raiding the Barracks of

+11, 2015, and video of the raid on a Zerevani outpost in

-48 On January 11,2015 Islamic State took advantage of poor weather conditions to stage a boat-borne infiltration attack across the Zab river at Gwer southeast of Mosul.
-They were able to control the town and its vital Mosul-Erbil highway bridge for several hours, killing 25 rear-area Asayesh security force personnel in one of the deadliest single attacks on Peshmerga forces since the fall of Mosul.
+Kisik area, "Storming the Barracks of the Peshmerga in

+the Area of Shandukhah - Wilayat al-Jazirah," Jihadol-

+48 On January 11,2015 Islamic State took advantage of

+poor weather conditions to stage a boat-borne infiltra-

+Mosul.
+They were able to control the town and its vital

+Mosul-Erbil highway bridge for several hours, killing 25

+rear-area Asayesh security force personnel in one of the

+deadliest single attacks on Peshmerga forces since the

 49 Ibid.
-The January 11 boat-borne raid on Gwer is a prime example.
-Islamic State undertook a night attack, also taking advantage of fog and bad weather to infiltrate across the river and achieve complete tactical surprise.
+The January 11 boat-borne raid on Gwer is

+a prime example.
+Islamic State undertook a night at-

+tack, also taking advantage of fog and bad weather to

+infiltrate across the river and achieve complete tactical

-50 Michael Knights, personal group interview, Peshmerga lieutenant and Peshmerga private soldiers, Maktab Khalid, Kirkuk, March 8, 2015.
+50 Michael Knights, personal group interview,

+tion attack across the Zab river at Gwer southeast of

+ogy, April 5, 2015.

+fall of Mosul.

+surprise.

+active patrolling.51 Such raids and other fruitless probing actions are wearing down the Islamic State, a factor that may contribute to a less effective defense of key ISF objectives like Mosul, Fallujah,

+Attrition to Islamic State forces is undoubtedly mounting.
+On January 22, 2015, U.S. ambassador to Iraq Stuart Jones told Al Arabiya television that an estimated 6,000 fighters had been killed up to so far in the campaign.
+Breakdowns of the target types in the air campaign to that date52 suggest that the figure may be quite likely.53 Counting in the Islamic State losses to Kurdish forces, ISF and other causes, the Islamic State might have credibly lost many more than the U.S. estimate of 6,000 in the first 24 weeks since Mosul fell, and at the time of writing there has been another 12 weeks of increasingly effective strikes and battles against the Islamic State in Iraq.
+Though the Islamic State refresh rate is unknown, the Islamic State group may struggle to replace weekly losses of more than 250 fatalities54 (plus commensurate numbers of other casualties and desertions), particularly leaders and skilled specialist manpower.

+The Islamic State after Mosul

+The battle of Tikrit shows that the coming battles of Mosul and Fallujah will be tough but winnable, if the right formula of planning, adequate resources, Western airpower, and and Tall Afar.